 - Location = 4/5

 Benson is actually a great little location to explore SE Arizona.
 It’s ~60 miles south of Tucson and lies with short drive of the sights at Tombstone, Kartchner Caverns, Dragoon Mountains, Bisbee etc..
-Benson itself is a fairly sleepy town, but there is a nice Safeway store and super-Walmart in town as well as a few restaurants.
+Benson itself is a fairly sleepy town, but there is a nice Safeway store, ACE Hardware and Walmart in town as well as a few restaurants (Mi Casa is excellent!)

 - Pet friendliness = 5/5

 This is a fabulous area for doggie.
 There is a large fenced-in dog park a short walk behind the NW corner gate of the park plus access to miles of open desert and “free hiking”.
 The SW gate opens to a ridge-walk which leads behind the park and also gives lovely views of the entire area.
 Plenty of space to either run, bike or walk w/ doggie.
 Only slight ding is 3-pet limit.

 Overall rating = 4.2

 BONUS ALERT: Have your evening cocktail with a view of the lovely Dragoon Mountains!